Search

 Another solution is to use a validation set.
 This is a set of data that is used to test the accuracy of the network after training.
 If the network does not perform well on the validation set, then it is likely over-trained and needs to be retrained.

-Different GAN variants
+Different Generative Adversarial Network variants

 There are multiple variants of GAN architectures and other related generative models.
 In the original paper, the authors implemented GANs using multilayer perceptron networks (MLPs) and convolutional neural networks (CNNs).
 In the following, we will discuss other generative models, tools, and variations of generative adversarial nets.